Top 5 Places Where People Live the Longest

-We can learn a lot about improving quality of life in our golden years— and maybe even increase longevity — by studying the habits of the world’s longest-lived people.
+We can learn a lot about improving quality of life — and maybe even increase longevity — by studying the habits of people who live the longest.

 1. Okinawa, Japan

-In Okinawa — an archipelago 360 miles off the coast of Japan — you’ll find the world’s highest prevalence of proven centenarians: 740 out of a population of 1.3 million (Okinawa Centenarian Study).
+In Okinawa — an archipelago 360 miles off the coast of Japan — you’ll find the world’s highest prevalence of proven centenarians: 740 out of a population of 1.3 million.
 Okinawan seniors not only have the highest life expectancy in the world, but also the highest health expectancy: they remain vigorous and healthy into old age, suffering relatively few age-related ailments.

-Secrets of Longevity: Widespread gardening provides an opportunity for exercise, sunlight and nutritious food, and Okinawans follow an old adage that says “eat until you are 80% full” instead of gorging.
-They also have a sense of purpose, a positive outlook on life and close social support groups called moais.
+Secrets of Longevity: Widespread gardening provides an opportunity for exercise, nutritious food and sunlight, and Okinawans follow an old adage that says “eat until you are 80% full” instead of gorging.
+They also have a sense of purpose, a positive outlook on life and close social support groups.

 2. Sardinia, Italy

 Sardinia is an island 120 miles off the coast of Italy where the men — mostly farmers and shepherds — are particularly long-lived.
-In fact, just one town of 1,700 people, Ovodda, boasts 5 centenarians (BBC News).
+In fact, just one town of 1,700 people, Ovodda, boasts five centenarians.

-Secrets of Longevity: Although part of the reason for Sardinia’s longevity may be genetic, they also have the opportunity to follow that healthy Mediterranean diet, as well as consuming lots of goats’ milk and cheese.
+Secrets of Longevity: Although part of the reason for Sardinia’s longevity may be genetic, they also have the opportunity to follow that healthy Mediterranean diet, as well as consuming lots of goats’ cheese and milk.
 They walk a lot, but they also take time for leisure, and maintain a positive attitude and sense of humor about life.

 3. Loma Linda, California

-60 miles east of Los Angeles, Loma Linda is a community that includes about 9,000 Seventh-Day Adventists — a religious group that is significantly longer-lived than the average American.
+East of Los Angeles, Loma Linda is a community that includes about 9,000 Seventh-Day Adventists — a religious group that is significantly longer-lived than the average American.
 Adventist culture is focused on healthful habits such as vegetarianism, and warns against alcohol and smoking.

 4. Nicoya, Costa Rica

 Secrets of Longevity: Their plan de vida or sense of purpose in life encourages a lifestyle that is physically active, with plenty of time outdoors as well as time spent on family and spirituality.
-They sleep 8 hours.
-And their diet includes not only nutrient-rich foods like colorful fruit, beans, rice, and corn, but also water that’s naturally high in calcium and magnesium.
+They sleep 8 hours and their diet includes not only nutrient-rich foods like beans, corn and rice, but also water that’s naturally high in calcium and magnesium.

 5. Ikaria, Greece